UTA Flight 141: Search and rescue

 The crash was loud enough to be noticed by the two controllers in the tower.
 The fire brigade immediately arrived at the destroyed localizer building and later confirmed that a technician inside the building was seriously injured by the collision.
 Members of the fire brigade then went down to the beach and found that the situation was already chaotic.
 Nearby beachgoers and residents had immediately flocked to the site.
 While some passengers managed to escape from the sinking wreckage, several others were still trapped inside the fuselage.
 According to CNN, several onlookers screamed as dead bodies washed on the beach.
-Several relatives of those on board even tried to recover the bodies of their next of kin by jumping onto the sea.
+Several relatives of those on board even tried to recover the bodies of their next of kin by jumping into the sea.

 The first hour of the rescue operation was difficult as the situation was hampered by thousands of onlookers on the crash site.
 Emergency crew could not execute their duties effectively.
 Some emergency vehicles even became stuck in the sand.
 Lack of coordination between rescue organizations further aggravated the situation.
 The police had to use belts to push back onlookers.

 Benin's Health Minister Celine Segnon stated that at least 90 people had died due to the crash, while 18 people had survived.
 Among them were the cockpit occupants.
 All except one of the people who were in the cockpit had managed to survive the crash.
 The First Officer was killed after his head had struck the right side of the cockpit during the impact.
 The search and rescue operation continued through the night as rescuers tried to recover more bodies and survivors.
 The nation's navy divers, army and Red Cross had been dispatched to assist in the rescue operation.
 Beninese President Mathieu Kérékou personally visited the crash site to observe the rescue operation.

-On 26 December, a Middle East Airlines carrying Lebanese Foreign Minister Jean Obeid and five army divers had arrived in Benin to assist with the rescue operation.
+On 26 December, a Middle East Airlines plane carrying Lebanese Foreign Minister Jean Obeid and five army divers arrived in Benin to assist with the rescue operation.
 Rescuers, however, stated that it was unlikely to find anymore survivors from the crash site.
 Rescuers attempted to recover the wreckage by using chains that were tied onto tractors.
 Meanwhile, both black boxes were recovered from the wreckage on 27 December.

 A total of 141 bodies had been recovered by the rescuers, 12 of whom could not be identified.
 Initially, there were 27 survivors at the crash site but 5 people later succumbed to their injuries.
 Additionally, the report listed 7 missing people.